Altronic-LLC/Altronic-Public-Files/Altronic-Web-Interfaces/ReadMe.md

 # Altronic Web Interfaces

 ## Overview
-This directory contains the official web-interface configuration and dashboard files released by **Altronic, LLC** for use with its ACM-4000 module and associated devices.
+This repository contains the web-interface configuration and dashboard files released by **Altronic, LLC** for use with its ACM-4000 module and associated devices.
 These files support a range of Altronic products, ranging from device communication setup to enabling browser-based dashboards for configuration interfaces and visualization of process data.

 The **Altronic Web Interface (AWI)** is designed to operate fully in a web browser (even offline), replacing traditional terminal programs and providing monitoring and control of supported Altronic systems.